Blogs

 Many people imagine this would involve buying new devices and gadgets, but the truth is you can cover half the journey of making your home energy efficient without buying or replacing a single device.

-Most of the energy we consume is not actually used by us, but rather it is often wasted.
+Most of the energy we consume is not actually used by us, but rather, it is often wasted.
 The following steps will help you reduce energy waste.

 1. Proper insulation

-f your home is not properly insulated, all the energy you generate to counter the weather conditions ends up being lost to the environment without you consuming it.
+If your home is not properly insulated, all the energy you generate to counter the weather conditions ends up being lost to the environment without you consuming it.

-There are three key areas you need to insulate in your home, the walls, the floor, and the roof:
+There are three key areas you need to insulate in your home: the walls, the floor, and the roof:

 This exposure causes the house to lose energy from all sides.
 The first thing to do is check which kind of walls you have, whether they are cavity or solid walls.
 Then, the material used for the walls also plays a role in determining the kind of insulation you need to use.

-The Floor: Insulation is required for the ground floor of your home and any floor that is above an unheated room such as a garage.
+The Floor: Insulation is required for the ground floor of your home and any floor that is above an unheated room, such as a garage.

 Installing insulators such as rugs, spray foam and rigid boards on your floor helps reduce the escape of heat.
 The material used for your floor determines the best insulation, so make sure to check that.